leo-generali/personal-site/src/writing/2019/how-to-add-spoiler-elements-to-eleventy-blogs.md

 ```
 SPOILER_END

-## Adding the Spoiler Blocks
+## How I Added the Spoiler Blocks

-The posts for this blog are backed by markdown files.
-At first, I was manually adding the spoiler block HTML elements in my markdown files.
-This was problematic for two reasons:
+When I was first playing around with the spoiler blocks I was wrapping the content in my posts with HTML.
+This was problematic for multiple reasons:

-- I couldn't memorize the exact set of elements and class names I used to create the spoiler blocks.
-I would always copy and paste them over and over.
+- I could never memorize the exact set of elements and class names I used to create the spoiler blocks.
+I found myself copying and pasting them over and over.
 - Making a change to the blocks would have been a huge pain.
 I'd have to go through each of my blog posts and replace the HTML elements by hand.

 Clearly, this wasn't scaleable!